Aciety/contents/TERMS_OF_SERVICE.md

            administration staff of the other entity;
         1. One entity has representation rights of the majority of shareholders of the other entity.
-        1. Referring person is an Employee of the other (newly referred) entity.
+        1. Referring individual is an Employee of the other (newly referred) entity.
     1. Confidential Information (CI) – is considered any Aciety and/or User(s)
        information that is not publicly available and disclosing this information to any 3rd party would result in a decrease of value of this